 Three Species of Orangutan

-There are two species of orangutan: the Bornean orangutan, found on the island of Borneo, and the Sumatran orangutan, found on the island of Sumatra.
+There are three species of orangutan: the Bornean orangutan, found on the island of Borneo, and the Sumatran and Tapanuli orangutans, found on the island of Sumatra.
 (You can see these locations on the map further down the page.)

 Orangutans have long, strong arms which reach nearly to the ground when the orangutan is standing.
 The arm span of a male is around 2 m (6.52 ft.).
 Orangutans’ hands are large, and their fingers long and strong.

 Orangutans have opposable thumbs.
 This means that the thumb faces the fingers and moves in the opposite direction – allowing the orangutan to pick things up.

 Our thumbs are opposable too.
 Take a look at your hands and notice how the position of your thumb allows you hold onto things.

 Orangutans also have opposable big toes, which means that they can grip things with both their hands and their feet.
 (Sadly, our own big toes aren’t opposable!)
 Their legs are shorter than their arms, but their hip joints are just as flexible as their shoulders.